noboomu/proteus/README.md

 - __OpenAPIService__

-	The OpenAPIService generates an openapi-spec file from your endpoints and serves the spec.
+	The OpenAPIService generates an openapi-spec file from your endpoints and serves a swagger-ui and spec.

+	The default configuration serves the spec at `{application.path}/openapi.yaml` and the ui at `${application.path}/openapi`.

 	The service is configured in your ```application.conf``` file.